Attention Deficit/Hyperactivity Disorder (ADHD, ADD) in Adults

 You've always had trouble concentrating.
 Your mind wanders, and it's hard to finish tasks.
 As a result, you didn't do well in school.
 And now, you often struggle with your job.
 Sometimes this makes you moody or depressed.
-These may be symptoms of attention deficit disorder (ADD).
+These may be symptoms of attention deficit hyperactivity disorder (ADHD) or may still be referred to as attention deficit disorder (ADD).
 To find out more, talk to your healthcare provider.
 He or she can offer guidance and support.

-ADD begins in childhood.
+ADHD begins in childhood.
 Sometimes, your symptoms may improve as you get older.
 But they also may persist into your adult years.
-ADD is often thought of as a "kid's problem."
+ADHD is often thought of as a "kid's problem."
 That's why it's often missed in adults.
-In fact, many parents learn they have ADD when their children are diagnosed.
+In fact, many parents learn they have ADHD when their children are diagnosed.

-The exact cause of ADD isn't known.
+The exact cause of ADHD isn't known.
 The disorder does run in families.
-Having one parent with ADD makes it more likely you'll have it too.
+Having one parent with ADHD makes it more likely you'll have it too.
 And the part of your brain that controls attention may be involved.
 Certain brain chemicals that are out of balance may also play a role.

-The first step is finding out if you really have ADD.
+The first step is finding out if you really have ADHD.
 Your doctor will use special guidelines to diagnose the disorder.
-Most adults with ADD are greatly helped by therapy and coaching.
+Most adults with ADHD are greatly helped by therapy and coaching.
 In some cases, your doctor may also prescribe medicine to ease your symptoms.